 Fly into Boston’s Logan International Airport or Rhode Island’s Providence T.F.
 Green Airport.
-Then, by car you’ll have to cross the Cape Cod Canal on the Sagamore Bridge or the Bourne Bridge (buses also service the area).
+Then, by car you will need to cross the Cape Cod Canal on the Sagamore Bridge (buses also service the area).
 You can also take a ferry from Boston, Provincetown or Nantucket, a water taxi or your own boat via the Cape Cod Canal.

 Make Sure You

 Travel the Cape Cod Rail Trail, which connects the Marconi area and the Salt Pond Visitor Center by foot or by bike (or check out Cape Cod’s other trails).
 Head to the beach and keep yourself busy with an endless list of activities to do here, from exploring the National Seashore to kayaking some of the marshes and bogs, biking to the shops, fishing, clamming, surfing, sailing or just enjoying the coastal views.